EcsRx/ecsrx.unity/readme.md

 - Install Zenject
 - Install UniRx

-You will ultimately need to create a `SceneContext` from *Zenject* then register the `DefaultEcsRxInstaller` and any of your own installer classes.
-Then create an your own implementation of `EcsRxApplication` where you can setup your systems and entities.
+You will ultimately need to create a `SceneContext` from *Zenject* then create an your own implementation of `EcsRxApplicationBehaviour` where you can setup your systems and entities.

 Much like any other ECS implementation you have the notion of entities (`IEntity`), components (`IComponent`) and systems (`ISystem`), although there are a few types of systems which you can implement based upon your needs, check out the docs folder for more information on these subjects as its more than just a 1 liner.